-- Our school's commitment to safeguarding and promoting the welfare of children with the following statement on all adverts for new appointments: "This school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment." - That safeguarding checks will be undertaken - The safeguarding requirements and responsibilities of the role, such as the extent to which the role will involve contact with children - Whether or not the role is exempt from the Rehabilitation of Offenders Act 1974 and the amendments to the Exceptions Order 1975, 2013 and 2020.
+- Our school's commitment to safeguarding and promoting the welfare of children with the following statement on all adverts for new appointments: "This school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment." - That safeguarding checks will be undertaken including online searches of shortlisted candidates to help identify any issues that are publicly available online. - The safeguarding requirements and responsibilities of the role, such as the extent to which the role will involve contact with children - Whether or not the role is exempt from the Rehabilitation of Offenders Act 1974 and the amendments to the Exceptions Order 1975, 2013 and 2020.
 If the role is exempt, certain spent convictions and cautions are 'protected', so they do not need to be disclosed, and if they are disclosed, we cannot take them into account